 document called a notebook.
 When you save it, this is sent from your browser

-to the notebook server, which saves it on disk as a JSON file with a
+to the Jupyter server, which saves it on disk as a JSON file with a

-The notebook server, not the kernel, is responsible for saving and loading notebooks, so you can edit notebooks even if you don’t have the kernel for that language—you just won’t be able to run code.
+The Jupyter server is a communication hub.
+The browser, notebook file on disk, and kernel cannot talk to each other directly.
+They communicate through the Jupyter server.
+The Jupyter server, not the kernel, is responsible for saving and loading notebooks, so you can edit notebooks even if you don’t have the kernel for that language—you just won’t be able to run code.
 The kernel doesn’t know anything about the notebook document: it just gets sent cells of code to execute when the user runs them.

 The Nbconvert tool in Jupyter converts notebook files to other formats, such as HTML, LaTeX, or reStructuredText.
 This conversion goes through a series of steps:

 Preprocessors modify the notebook in memory.
 E.g. ExecutePreprocessor runs the code in the notebook and updates the output.

 An exporter converts the notebook to another file format.
 Most of the exporters use templates for this.